storj/docs/Explorer-Release-Setup-Instructions.md

 Install the necessary dependencies and configure your network appropriately using the following steps:

+- Make sure your computer is *not* connected directly to the internet.
+If you already have a reasonable router you should be okay.
+See the Important security considerations section.
-- Install `docker` please visit: [docker.com](https://docs.docker.com/install/) and follow the installation guide for your operating system.
+- Install `docker`.
+Please visit: [docker.com](https://docs.docker.com/install/) and follow the installation guide for your operating system.
 - Set up port forwarding & Dynamic DNS!
 The port you must specify is `28967`.
 Please visit our [knowledge base article](https://storjlabs.atlassian.net/wiki/spaces/SCKB/pages/4423868/Need+help+port-forwarding) or [portforward.com](https://portforward.com/) and follow the instructions for your router.

 #### Setting up your Storage Node on the V3 Network!